michaeleggers/VulkanIntro/README.md

-# Repo containing the code discussing Descriptor Sets in Vulkan
+# Repo containing the code discussing Descriptor Sets, Push-Constants and Bindless Textures

 Clone with